Robert Mitchum: Getting established

 Mitchum's first important role was in When Strangers Marry, a thriller directed by William Castle and released by Monogram in 1944.
 Opposite Dean Jagger and Kim Hunter, he played a salesman who helps his former girlfriend solve a murder mystery.
-Mitchum received positive reviews for his performance, and in retrospect, the film is considered a fine example of B movies.
+Mitchum received positive reviews for his performance, and in retrospect, the film is considered a fine example of a B movie.
 That same year, he was cast in a small role in the war film Thirty Seconds Over Tokyo, starring Van Johnson and Robert Walker and featuring Spencer Tracy in a guest performance.
 Director Mervyn LeRoy was impressed by Mitchum's talent and recommended him to RKO.

 On May 25, 1944, Mitchum signed a seven-year contract with RKO at an initial salary of $350 per week, effective June 1.
 David O. Selznick's Vanguard Films bought a piece of the contract.
 Mitchum's first film for RKO was Girl Rush (1944), a comedy starring Brown and Carney.
 He was groomed for B-Western stardom in two Zane Grey adaptations, Nevada (1944) and West of the Pecos (1945), with the former marking his first time receiving star billing.
 Both films did well at the box office and received positive reviews from critics.

 Following the filming of the two Westerns, RKO lent Mitchum to independent producer Lester Cowan for a prominent supporting actor role in The Story of G.I.
 Joe (1945), directed by William A. Wellman.
 He portrayed a war-weary officer based on Captain Henry T. Waskow, who remains resolute despite the troubles he faces.
 The film, which followed the life of an ordinary soldier through the eyes of journalist Ernie Pyle, played by Burgess Meredith, became an instant critical and commercial success.
 General Dwight D. Eisenhower called it the greatest war picture he had ever seen.
 Before its release, Mitchum was drafted into the United States Army, serving at Fort MacArthur, California, as a medic.
 The Story of G.I.
 Joe was nominated for four Academy Awards, including Mitchum's only nomination for an Academy Award, for Best Supporting Actor.
 The film established Mitchum as a star, and nearly three decades later, Andrew Sarris described his performance as "extraordinarily haunting" in The Village Voice.

 In 1946, Mitchum appeared in Till the End of Time, Edward Dmytryk's box office hit about returning Marine veterans, with Dorothy McGuire and Guy Madison, before migrating to a genre that came to define his career and screen persona: film noir.